 As a result, when you flush the toilet, the sewer waters rise through the bathtub drain.
 Not only does it mean some unpleasant smell and dangerous bacteria that sewer waters have in excess.
 It also means the impossibility of normal flushing, so you have to take measures as soon as possible.

 Probable causes and solutions

-There are various reasons causing sewage backing up into the shower or bathtub.
+There are various reasons causing sewage back up into the shower or bathtub.